 As with many illnesses, the coronavirus is spread through physical contact.
 If the virus exists on a surface, it will move to anyone who comes into contact with that surface.
 While conditions will impact how long the virus will survive on a surface, it can last from a few hours to a few days.
-COVID-19 is not airborne, but can be spread through coughing or sneezing as bodily fluids (saliva, mucous, etc.) containing the virus land on people and exposed surfaces as well as virus particles that remain suspended in the air for minutes or even hours, particularly indoors where ventilation is not sufficient to remove or displace stagnant air.
+COVID-19 is airborne, meaning it can be spread through coughing, sneezing, or talking as bodily fluids (saliva, mucous, etc.) containing the virus land on people and exposed surfaces as well as virus particles that remain suspended in the air for minutes or even hours, particularly indoors where ventilation is not sufficient to remove or displace stagnant air.
 Hands or other body parts with the virus on them can leave the virus on other surfaces, as well, such as doorknobs, handles, counters, and other commonly touched items.
 This is why cleaning surfaces with soap and water, then disinfecting those surfaces as a separate second step is highly recommended.
 This is always good hygienic practice, but with the 2019 coronavirus in an active stage, it becomes more important to keep up with cleaning surfaces that are potentially exposed to people who might be infected.
 If it is known that an infected person has touched or been around an area, cleaning should be done thoroughly, though allowing up to 24 hours to pass (as long as the affected area is not in continued use) may reduce the likelihood of the person who is cleaning the space being exposed to the live virus.
 It is now known that people can be infected with COVID-19 and show no symptoms, either because the disease has not reached its full strength yet or because the person's immune response is keeping the disease in check, but the disease can still be spread during this time.
 That makes it critical that protective measures are put in place at all times, even when you are not sure if you or anyone else around you has the disease.